cloudmobi/CloudmobiSSP/android-sdk.md

 ## <a name="integration">Integration Notes</a>

-* Two permises are need for Cloudmobi ads.
+* Two permissions are needed for Cloudmobi ads.

     1. **GooglePlay** is installed on your mobile.
     2. “advertising icon” is necessary to the ad placement.